 The second most important issue that should be taken into account is the fact that some Independent Fundamental Baptist churches do not display a high view of the Bible.
 Many Independent Baptist Pastors tend to invest too much time into merely discussing the cover of their Bibles.
 In other words, these people oftentimes praise the Bible for being an impeccable spiritual standard of authority without even delving into the text of Scripture itself.
-They rail their so-called perfect, divinely inspired King James Version on the members of the Independent Baptist congregations.
+They rail their so-called perfect, divinely inspired King James Version down the throats of members of the Independent Baptist congregations.
 But one of the things that the Christian church needs the most is expository Bible teaching.
 We need to illustrate the divine inspiration of the Scripture by preaching it in its respective context.
 We need to teach the practical application of scriptural principles so that other brethren can learn to develop a solidly biblical worldview.
 We need to rightly divide the word of truth (2 Timothy 2:15).
 The Word of God imparts wisdom to those who diligently study it (Psalm 119).
 Scripture interprets Scripture.
 Scripture illustrates Scripture.
 These Independent Fundamental Baptists need to focus on serving the God of the Word, rather than debating over which translation is the Word of God.
 This is a perfect example of having misplaced priorities.
 The Bible is not like a bag of trail mix where various proof-texts can be cited at one's own whim.
 Neither are the sermons of the pastor meant to be stories where they themselves are the heroes.
 The Bible is not an idol.
 God gave it to us so that we can discern His will (2 Timothy 3:16-17).
 We should handle Scripture carefully.
 We should treat it with utmost respect.
 The Bible should be studied in context.

 Other problems rampant in the Independent Fundamental Baptist movement that should warrant our concern are how the pastors tend to be elevated and that outside fellow brethren are usually viewed as inferior.
 In many cases, the pastor of the congregation demands unquestioned obedience.
-Anybody who dares to make an inquiry is viewed as standing in rebellion to God.
+Anybody who dares to make an inquiry is viewed as essentially standing in rebellion against God.
 This teacher is oftentimes adored, and is given titles such as the "man of God" or the "Lord's anointed."
 He is treated as though he is king over the entire congregation.
-Independent thinking is often despised in Independent Baptist churches.
+Independent thinking is often despised in Independent Fundamental Baptist churches.
 There is much mind control.
 People are oftentimes coerced into blind submission, lest they get shunned by all their loved ones.
-The Independent Fundamental Baptist movement tends to be pretty anti-intellectual.
+The Independent Fundamental Baptist movement tends to be rather anti-intellectual.
 But, our churches should not function in a manner similar to that of personality cults (1 Corinthians 1:10-13).
 Neither is the church to be governed by a single earthly head (Luke 22:24-26).
 Pastors should not strive to be lords over God's heritage, but rather should be good moral examples for the flock to emulate (1 Peter 5:1-5).
 Christian churches are supposed to be governed by a plurality of elders.
 Leaders are to be held accountable for sin (1 Timothy 5:19-20), in the same way that we are to be held accountable for our sins.
-The constant pattern found in Scripture is to evaluate the validity of ministry (Acts 17:11-12; Ephesians 5:17; 1 Thessalonians 5:21-22; 1 John 4:1-4).
+The constant pattern found in Scripture is to evaluate the quality of ministry (Acts 17:11-12; Ephesians 5:17; 1 Thessalonians 5:21-22; 1 John 4:1-4).
 We are all a royal priesthood, according to Scripture (1 Peter 2:5-9).
 The church encompasses all believers across the globe (1 Corinthians 1:2; Colossians 1:17-18).
 It is not limited to a group of elitist saints.
 This mindset is rooted in pride, as well as hypocrisy.
 This "holier than thou"and "us verses them" mindset that many Independent Baptists have is outright unbiblical and arrogant.
 In fact, the majority of Independent Fundamental Baptist congregations are so obsessed with the concept of separation that they bitterly divide themselves against each other over the most nonessential issues!
-Independent Fundamental Baptist Pastor David Cloud has made similar reservations on these matters, as well: "I fear that Independent Baptist churches in general, as a movement, are biblically shallow, frightfully uneducated on serious issues; idolatrously man-centered, carnal, and hypocritical.
+Even Independent Fundamental Baptist Pastor David Cloud has made similar reservations on these matters: "I fear that Independent Baptist churches in general, as a movement, are biblically shallow, frightfully uneducated on serious issues; idolatrously man-centered, carnal, and hypocritical.
 Some are near cult-like in granting unquestioning loyalty to a man.
 Many practice a Quick Prayerism type of “soul winning” that inoculates more people to genuine salvation and thus damns more people to hell than the number of those that are truly “won.”
 Many hold to a goofy Ruckmanite belief that the KJV itself was given by inspiration, is advanced revelation, and is itself the unchangeable Word of God, confusing dots over i’s and crosses over t’s in English with the jots and tittles of Hebrew, though they refuse to tell us which edition of the KJV is absolutely infallible."
 (Way of Life Literature, "What Is Independent Baptist?")

 So, should people attend Independent Fundamental Baptist congregations?
 Well, the answer depends entirely on whether the church is faithfully preaching the Word of God.
 It depends entirely on whether the church accurately presents and lives in accordance to the gospel.
 Discernment is needed before joining an Independent Baptist church.
 This is true of any professing Christian congregation.
-While there are Independent Fundamental Baptist churches that are for the most part doctrinally sound, the fact nevertheless remains that the problems described within this paper have infiltrated the vast majority of these professing Christian sects.
-These are the main problems existing in this set of Independent congregations.
+While there are Independent Fundamental Baptist churches that are for the most part doctrinally sound, the fact nevertheless remains that the problems described within this paper have infiltrated several of these professing Christian sects.
+These are the main problems existing in this set of independent congregations.
 At the same time, there are also wonderful Independent Baptist churches.
 It is indeed a terrible misfortune that the liberals have made painstaking efforts to portray all congregations that identify under this label as being unbelievably wicked and vile.
 Such could not be further from the truth.
 Independent Fundamental Baptist churches (as do other nondenominational groups) tend to have variances in doctrine, custom, and practice.
 No doubt, there are many Independent Baptist churches that are faithful to Scripture.